HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ### First Contentful Paint

 To understand the user's first impression of a webpage's speed, we look at [First Contentful Paint (FCP)](https://web.dev/articles/fcp?hl=en).
-This metric captures the exact time it takes for a page to begin displaying content, measured from the point the user first requested the page.
-Any page that has a FCP score under 1.8 seconds is considered  'Good', scores between 1.8 and 3.0 seconds indicate that the page 'Needs Improvement,' and a score over 3.0 seconds is considered 'Poor' performance.
+This metric captures the exact time it takes for a page to begin displaying *any* content, measured from the point the user first requested the page.
+A page that has a FCP score under 1.8 seconds is considered  'Good', scores between 1.8 and 3.0 seconds indicate that the page 'Needs Improvement,' and a score over 3.0 seconds is considered 'Poor' performance.

 {{ figure_markup(
   image="fcp-performance-by-year-and-device-2025.png",
-  caption=" Percentage of websites having good, needs improvement, and poor FCP, segmented by year and device type.", description="Stacked bar chart showing TTFB (Time to First Byte) performance for 2024 and 2025, for both desktop and mobile device types.
+  caption="Percentage of websites having good, needs improvement, and poor FCP, segmented by year and device type.", description="Stacked bar chart showing TTFB (Time to First Byte) performance for 2024 and 2025, for both desktop and mobile device types.
 Each bar chart has 3 categories: good (under 0.8 seconds), needs improvement (0.8–1.8 seconds), and poor (over 1.8 seconds).
 In 2024, 68% of desktop websites had good TTFB, 22% needed improvement, and 10% performed poorly.
 In 2025, 70% of desktop websites have good TTFB, 21% need improvement, and 9% perform poorly.
 For mobile websites in 2024, 51% of websites had good TTFB, 31% needed improvement, and 18% performed poorly.
 In 2025, 55% of mobile websites have good TTFB, 29% need improvement, and 16% perform poorly.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=1596764241&format=interactive", sheets_gid="1060077014",